Retirement villages by sea | World Oceans Day 2025

 As part of a community on the coast, we couldn’t imagine a world without our wonderful oceans.
 It’s important that we all do our bit to keep our planet clean, clear and to live as sustainably as possible.
 At Burnham Waters, we are committed to creating a greener environment and making a difference within our industry, whilst offering a more thoughtful way of life for residents.

-If you’re looking to relocate to retirement villages by sea, our communal ecological landscape is minutes away from further unspoilt coastal scenery by the riverside town of Burnham on Crouch.
-If you’re interested in hearing more about Burnham Waters and our new build retirement bungalows, our friendly team are on handhttps://www.burnhamwaters.co.uk/request-a-brochure to answer any questions on the details below:
+If you’re looking to relocate to retirement villages by sea, our communal ecological landscape is minutes away from unspoilt coastal scenery by the riverside town of Burnham-on-Crouch in Essex.
+If you’re interested in hearing more about Burnham Waters and our new build retirement bungalows, our friendly team are on hand to answer any questions.
+You can reach them on the details below:

 - Call our sales team at on 01621 861559